Ben Graham (footballer): American football career

-Graham was first approached by the New York Jets to try out as a punter in 1997, however he decided to stay in the AFL.
+Graham was first approached by the New York Jets to try out as a punter in 1997; however, he decided to stay in the AFL.

 In 2004, he surprised many in Australia when he quit Australian rules football and left for the United States to pursue a career as a punter in the National Football League, where he would ultimately be paid many times more than he would have earned in Australia and extended his playing career by many years.

 New York Jets

 Graham was signed to a short-term contract by the New York Jets in January 2005.
 He moved to New York City and attended Jets training camp at Hofstra University, before being confirmed as the team's starting punter for the 2005 NFL season when his predecessor Micah Knorr was released.
-When Graham played his first NFL regular season game, (against the Kansas City Chiefs at Arrowhead Stadium on 11 September 2005) he became the second person after Darren Bennett to play in both the AFL and the NFL (Colin Ridgeway played at AFL reserves level for Carlton), and fourth Australian NFL player.
+When Graham played his first NFL regular season game (against the Kansas City Chiefs at Arrowhead Stadium on 11 September 2005), he became the second person after Darren Bennett to play in both the AFL and the NFL (Colin Ridgeway played at AFL reserves level for Carlton), and fourth Australian NFL player.
 He also became the oldest rookie ever to be part of an NFL opening day roster at age 31.

 On 22 May 2006, the Jets signed Graham to a six-year contract worth US$5.17 million.

-In late 2006, Graham made history becoming the first Australian to captain an American pro-sports team when he joined the leadership group of the New York Jets.
+In late 2006, Graham made history becoming the first Australian to captain an American pro sports team when he joined the leadership group of the New York Jets.
 He also became the only player to captain a team in two different professional sports leagues.
-Graham also used the Australian drop punt—a style of kicking prevalent in Australian rules football first introduced in 1997 to the NFL by fellow Australian Darren Bennett—which improves kicking efficiency and is said to be a new introduction to the game of American football.
+Graham also used the Australian drop punt—a style of kicking prevalent in Australian rules football first introduced in 1997 to the NFL by fellow Australian Darren Bennett—which improves kicking efficiency and is said to be an innovation to the game of American football.

 The Jets waived Graham on 16 September 2008, but he did not miss a game: they quickly re-signed him on 22 September due to a minor injury to his replacement Reggie Hodges.
 Graham was released again on 29 September after Hodges recovered.